NazrinUFO/VrcLovenseConnect/README.md

 **rotateParameter**: The Avatar Parameter to synchronize with for rotation commands (unused if commandAll = false).

 # Avatar Setup
+## Interaction Types
+There are two modes of interaction for VRCLovenseConnect, named "Touch" and "Proximity".

+- In "Touch" mode, just having a Contact Sender touch a Contact Receiver will activate your toy, with an intensity set by the config.json file.
+- In "Proximity" mode, the intensity will be proportionate to the distance between the border of a Contact Sender and the center of a Contact Receiver, within its area of effect.

+### "Touch" Mode
-Your avatar requires a spherical Contact Receiver with "Proximity" mode.
-Set it up to intereact with any Contact Sender you like, whether it's a standard (hands, head...) or a custom one (see "Recommended Contacts Setup" in the DPS section further below).
+Your avatar requires a spherical Contact Receiver with the Receiver Type set as "Constant" and the Parameter Type set as a boolean.

+Set it up to interact with any Contact Sender you want, whether it's a standard (hands, head...) or a custom one (for examples, see "Recommended Contacts Setup" in the DPS section further below).

 This Contact Receiver has to be "Local Only" and generate a parameter with the same name as in the config.json file ("LovenseHaptics" by default).
 Reminder that parameters are case-sensitive.

-Finally, add a float in your avatar's Expression Parameters with the same name, default to zero and no saving.
+Finally, add a boolean in your avatar's Expression Parameters with the same name, default to "false" and no saving.

+### "Proximity" Mode
+The setup is not very different from "Touch" mode.
+Just change these settings:

+- The Contact Receiver must have the Receiver Type set as "Proximity" and the Parameter Type set as a float.
+- Instead of a boolean, add a float in your avatar's Expression Parameters, default to zero and no saving.

 ## Dynamic Penetration System
 ### Contacts Setup